clawpack/adjoint/examples/acoustics_2d_radial_timepoint/README.md

 The output times specified in this directory should agree with those for the forward code.

+* **compare:**

+Contains the code to compare the pressure-flagging and adjoint-flagging methods.
+This can be used to generate the figures found in the paper, as well as identifying differences in the files used to run each method.

 ### Running the Code

 * Go to the folder **adjoint** and run in a terminal: